jonrad/profilerate/README.md

 * Handle fallback when all else fails
 * Refactor and speed up tests
 * Decide how to handle non-standard vi
+* Follow symlinks (especially for things like vimrc)

 ## Caveats
 * Doesn't work with readonly file systems (yet)